Apple’s next-gen iPad Pro Pencil could be much harder to lose

 The report from Letem Svetem Applem (citing Chinese supply chain sources), suggests the next-gen Pencil will be much harder for iPad Pro users to mislay.

-Wednesday's report is given added credence by Apple patents that have explored ways of attaching the pencil to the tablet.
+Wednesday's report is given added credence by Apple patents that have explored ways of attaching the Pencil to the tablet.

-Apple first launched the popular Pencil accessory alongside the first, 12.9-inch iPad Pro back in the autumn of 2015.
+Apple first launched the popular Pencil accessory alongside the 12.9-inch iPad Pro back in the autumn of 2015.

 The $99/£99 accessory has been praised by creatives for its virtually lag-free responsiveness and ability to draw lines of any weight by varying the pressure.